This island nation evokes images of lush, green countrysides alongside ancient legacies of Celtic art and Druid mysticism.

 Last but not least is the iconic Dublin Castle, situated in the Republic of Ireland’s capital.
 Over the centuries, this structure has played various vital roles as:

 - A military fortress

 - A seat of the United Kingdom’s administration before Ireland’s independence in 1922

 Today, it hosts the inauguration of each President of Ireland and various state receptions.
 When not in official use, tourists can visit parts of the castle.
 I remember my own visit; I saw the beautiful red double staircase, majestic throne room, ceremonious ballroom, and mythologically-inspired ceilings.

 Plan your visit to the grounds of Dublin Castle online here.

-While you may not be able to visit the tens of thousands of castles scattered across the island, these six here are among our favorites.
+While you may not be able to visit the tens of thousands of castles scattered across the island, these six here are among my favorites.
 Each offers various features and elements that well represent the magic of Ireland.